Professor Michael L. Blakey.,served as scientific director of the New York African Burial Ground Project at Howard University.

-This is where anthropology steps in.
+Christianity was used to justify slavery (only Christians were true human beings with souls) until most of the enslaved had converted in the mid-19th century after the trans-Atlantic trade was legally ended.
+Anthropology then steps in.
 The justification for slavery now switches from this religious justification to a natural justification – that Blacks (and Native Americans) are biologically and naturally inferior to whites.
 This is an objectification that’s going on.
 The naturalization of the world.
 It’s a kind of imagination applied to take the differences among people – their inequalities – outside the arena of white immorality, of immoral choices, to place these differences now, not in the hands of God, but in nature (which comes very close to Godly).
 So, first among these anthropologists who were stepping in with nature to justify slavery and colonial genocide was Samuel Morton.
 It begins with his Crania Aegyptiaca, which is comparing Egyptian skulls to others.
 And Crania Americana for Native American skulls.

 He assumed the Egyptians were white, correct?

-It’s a bit more complicated than that, as my good colleague Maghan Keita would let us know.
+It’s a bit more complicated than that, as my good colleague Shomarka Keita would let us know.
 But that’s essentially the point: that the high culture of the Egyptians was created by Caucasoids, whites.

 So, in that sense, race then circumvents history and geography so that those people in Africa who created the pyramids are now categorically defined as something that is not African.
 That is consistent with the notion that, as Antenor Firmin, the Haitian scholar, put at the end of the 19th century.
 Firmin said that to have measurements of the skull such that the African is biologically inferior, implying they’re always going to be lower than whites, you would have to go back and correct all classical scholarship, and tweak it to make it work.
 You would have to square a peg, to use my metaphor for Firmin’s analysis.